BYU-OIT/node-byu-api/docs/connector.md

 ## Starter Template

 The following starter template has examples and some pseudo-code.
-Details on how to modify this example to your needs can be found in the [Explanation section](#explanation).
+Details on how to modify this starter template to your needs can be found in the [Explanation section](#explanation).

 ```js
 const db = require('some-db');